-The course can be taken as a one-year full-time or two-year part-time modular programme.
-It is assessed through written assignments, presentations, portfolios and practical assessment of teaching practice.
+The course can be taken as a one-year full-time or two-years part-time modular programme.
+It is assessed through written assignments, presentations, portfolios and practical assessment of teaching.
 The course is structured around modules which are based on different aspects of teachers’ work, such as designing learning materials, assessing students, and evaluating learning and teaching.

 The four core modules that you will study are:

 The course is validated by the University of Huddersfield and leads to a University of Huddersfield award.

 Upon successful completion of this course, you’ll be eligible to proceed, following a process of professional formation, through the Society for Education and Training to gain Qualified Teacher Learning and Skills (QTLS) status.
 This is the full professional status for teachers in the Lifelong Learning Sector.

 As well as studying at the College, you’ll learn the practical skills of teaching through a placement.